 - Trap Crops - If you can't repel a pest, throw it a sacrificial plant.
 This is often accomplished with another vegetable crop, such as surrounding cabbage with a trap crop of collards to draw the diamondback moth.
 The pest insect will congregate on the trap crop, which is eventually pulled and disposed of.
 The most famous flower trap crop is probably the use of nasturtiums to attract aphids.
 Nicotiana is also good for this.

 - Attract Pollinators - Vegetables don't always have the showiest flowers.
-To make sure the bees can find your vegetable plants, interplant flowers with high nectar concentrations and / or in shades of blue, yellow or white.
+To make sure the bees can find your vegetable plants, interplant flowers with high nectar concentrations or in shades of blue, yellow or white.
 Don't overlook flowering herbs, here.
 Herbs in the mint family, like oregano and thyme, are particular favorites with bees.
 Of course, you will have to stop harvesting a few plants, to give them time to set buds and flower.
 Some additional choices: cosmos, larkspur, mints, sunflowers, sweet peas and zinnias.

 - Attract other Beneficial Insects - Not all insects are garden pests.
-There are insects that are good to have in your garden, because they feed on the actual pests.
+There are insects that are good to have in your garden because they feed on the actual pests.
 These include insects such as ladybugs, lacewings, parasitic wasps and ground beetles.
 As with every other insect, beneficial insects have certain preferences in plants.
-Interplant their favorites and you'll eventually have insects patrolling your bad insects.
+Interplant their favorites, and you'll eventually have insects patrolling your bad insects.
 Parsley, dill, coriander, and flowers from the aster family are especially good for attracting beneficial insects.

 - Cutting Garden Out of View - One final bonus of interplanting flowers in the vegetable garden is the ability to place your cutting garden where it won't be judged for its design or appearance.
-If you want to plant, black-eyed Susan, celosia, salvia and zinnias in straight rows that will always be half way cut down, interplant them with the vegetables, where looks don't count as much as function.
+If you want to plant, black-eyed Susan, celosia, salvia, and zinnias in straight rows that will always be halfway cut down, interplant them with the vegetables, where looks don't count as much as function.
 Let them do dual duty as cut flowers and pollinator lures.